evilC/AHK-CGDipSnapShot/README.md

 `#include <CGDipSnapshot>`

 #####Manual Method
 If you know what you are doing, or are paranoid, or both, you can just obtain the files and `#include` as normal.
-The Setup app simply makes it easy for people who don't really know what they are doing to get up and running with this library (For example, check for out-of-date AHK version from Autohotkey.com, instead of an up-to-date version from http://ahkscript.org)
+The Setup app simply makes it easy for people who don't really know what they are doing to get up and running with this library.
+It performs the following main functions:
+Check for out-of-date AHK version from Autohotkey.com, instead of an up-to-date version from http://ahkscript.org)
+Create an ahk file in your AHK lib folder (Usually C:\Program Files\Autohotkey\Lib) that includes the file(s) from this repository in the Github folder - thus allowing you to keep this lib in the Github repo folder, but include it from anywhere via `#include<>` syntax.

 ####Usage
 Help on usage should be obtainable from the following sources (Best to Worst):